kevinmel2000/monorepo/tools/sqlimporter/README.md

 # SQLImporter CLI

-SQLImporter command line tools used to import schema from *.sql files in a directory
+SQLImporter command line tools used to import schema from *.sql files in a directory with a special rules in *.sql file.
+For reference: [sqlimporter library](https://github.com/lab46/example/blob/master/pkg/testutil/sqlimporter/README.md)

 This tools might useful if your environment don't have any postgresql/mysql command installed but have your database running in a container.